 An approved authorized user must supervise and control all equipment capable of producing ionizing radiation that is used in activities sponsored by the University.
 Permanent faculty and staff may apply to be authorized users by submitting authorization applications to the Radiation Safety Committee for review and approval.
 (See SPPM 9.40.)

-The authorization application form is available at RSO Forms.
+The authorization application form is available on the RSO website.

 Facility and Machine Security and Control

 When not in use or during unattended operation, a room devoted solely to an open-beam radiation machine must be locked or have access restricted to authorized personnel only.
 (See SPPM 9.95 for definition of open-beam configuration.)

 Each machine is to have a key-operated power switch as follows: